Chapter 7 Bankruptcy

 Appointment of Bankruptcy Trustee

-Once your case is filed you are appointed a bankruptcy trustee.
-They handle the paperwork, questions, and monitor your case from beginning to end.
+You are appointed a bankruptcy trustee once your case is filed.
+They handle the paperwork and questions and monitor your case from beginning to end.

-Your trustee must, by law, make you aware of the possible bad outcomes that can happen.
+Your trustee must, by law, make you aware of potential bad outcomes.
 They should tell you that:

-You will be told about these risks at or before the meeting of the creditors (see below).
-Ask questions if you do not understand one of the topics.
+You will be told about these risks at or before the creditor meeting (see below).
+Ask questions if you do not understand one of the outcomes.

-Once you file your petition a legal process takes place called the "automatic stay."
+Once you file your petition, a legal process called the automatic stay takes place.
 This is a legal term for "automatically stop."

 An automatic stay will stop collection agencies from calling you about the debt.
-Some actions or steps in the process cannot be stopped, and the "stay" might only help you for the duration of your case.
-But, if the stay is currently in effect, the creditors can't sue you, take your income with wage garnishments, or call you about the debt.
+Some actions or steps cannot be stopped, and the stay might only help you for your case's duration.
+But, if the stay is currently in effect, the creditors can't sue you, garnish your wages, or call you about the debt.

-The bankruptcy clerk gives notice of the bankruptcy case to all creditors whose names and addresses are provided by you in the filing documentation phase.
+The bankruptcy clerk gives notice of the bankruptcy case to all creditors whose names and addresses you provided in the filing documentation phase.

 Meeting of Creditors in Chapter 7 Bankruptcy